RaniCodes/reproducible-bulk-rnaseq-prostate-cancer-hypoxia-pipeline/README.md

 ## 2. Experimental design
 ## 3. Data and SRA IDs
 ## 4. Pipeline steps

+At a high level, this pipeline is designed to go from raw FASTQ files to differential expression:

+- Download SRA FASTQ files
+- Run FastQC and MultiQC
+- Align reads to GRCh38 with HISAT2
+- Count reads per gene with featureCounts
+- Run DESeq2 for hypoxia vs normoxia
+#### Why I selected HISAT2 instead of STAR

+The original tutorial uses STAR for alignment, but for this project I chose HISAT2 because:

+- HISAT2 has lower memory requirements than STAR, which is important on my 8 GB RAM laptop.
+- HISAT2 is a splice‑aware aligner that is widely used for RNA‑seq and gives good quality alignments suitable for featureCounts and DESeq2.
+- STAR is very fast but keeps large genome indices in memory, so it is harder to run reliably in a constrained WSL environment.

+#### Why HISAT2 still did not complete on my laptop

+I downloaded the GRCh38 HISAT2 index and GTF successfully, but the combined HISAT2 + samtools sort + samtools index steps were still too memory‑intensive for my 8 GB RAM WSL setup.
+The alignment jobs started (as shown in `logs/alignment_log.txt`) but crashed before producing BAM files for all samples.
+Because alignment is a very RAM‑consuming step, I could not complete the full HISAT2 → BAM → featureCounts pipeline on this machine.

 ## 5. Installation and environment
 ## 6. Reproducing the analysis
 ## 7. Interpretation and results